DanishKhan1492/task-speedhome/README.md

 1. Controller -  Accepts the request and Forward the data to Service Layer for processing
 2. Service Layer - DTO **->** Entity and Entity **->** Dto  conversions and Business Processing done in this layer
 3. DAO Layer  - DB Interaction happens Here

+# Endpoints
+I have enabled swagger in the application.
+It can be accessed using URL http://localhost:8080/swagger-ui/#/

+# Database
+Database can be accessed using URL: http://localhost:8080/h2-console

+# Default Application And Database Credentials
+Username: Admin
+Passowrd: Admin